Kong/docs.konghq.com/app/_src/gateway-operator/guides/konnect-entities/consumer-and-consumergroup.md

 {% include md/kgo/check-condition.md name='consumer-group' kind='KongConsumerGroup' %}

-At this point, you should see the Consumer Group in the Gateway Manager UI.
+At this point, you should see the consumer group in the Gateway Manager UI.

 ### Associate a Consumer with a Consumer Group